Project 2025 may loom large in the second Trump administration

 From our morning news briefing to a weekly Good News Newsletter, get the best of The Week delivered directly to your inbox.

 Many in opposition to the plan have alleged that Project 2025 is part of a greater effort by conservatives to turn the United States into a Trump-led autocracy.
-What does Project 2025 entail, and why are some political scientists afraid of its effect on democracy?
+And while Trump himself has disavowed Project 2025, there are seemingly many people with ties to the plan that will have close access to the incoming president.

 What is Project 2025?

-It is a "mission to dismantle the federal government and replace it with a vision closer to [Trump's] own," The Associated Press said, and is "essentially a government-in-waiting for the former president's return — or any candidate who aligns with their ideals."
+It is a "mission to dismantle the federal government and replace it with a vision closer to [Trump's] own," The Associated Press said, and is "essentially a government-in-waiting" for Trump or another likeminded conservative president.
 The full Project 2025 consists of a 920-page outline that mandates four doctrines to implement in the event of a conservative presidency: the first is to "restore the family as the centerpiece of American life and protect our children," the outline said.
 The second doctrine is to "dismantle the administrative state and return self-governance to the American people."

 Third, Project 2025 would "defend our nation's sovereignty, borders, and bounty against global threats."
 And the last doctrine of the project is to "secure our God-given individual rights to live freely — what our Constitution calls 'the Blessings of Liberty.'"
-The main goal of these four tenets would be to execute a "sweeping expansion of presidential power over the machinery of government if voters return [Trump] to the White House in 2025," The New York Times said.
+The main goal of these four tenets would be to execute a "sweeping expansion of presidential power over the machinery of government," The New York Times said.
 The majority of the plan would be implemented during a transition period of 180 days that the project is calling its "playbook."

 As the project's outline shows, this would involve the consolidation and retooling of dozens of federal agencies to place them fully under Trump's auspices.
 The project is mostly based on a legal principle called the unitary executive theory, which asserts that the president of the United States has complete power to control the executive branch of the government.
 The theory is an interpretation of Article II of the U.S. Constitution, which states that the country's executive power "shall be vested" in the president.